pjlegato/bureaucrat/README.md

 ## An MQ-based API Router for Clojure

 Bureaucrat is a Clojure utility library to ease the construction of asynchronous message queue based APIs.

-It provides an abstraction over MQ-based communications, implementations for various backend MQs, and a tiny router that dispatches incoming API messages to designated Clojure functions, optionally sending replies back to the caller.
+It provides an abstraction over MQ-based communications, implementations for various backend MQs, a tiny router that dispatches incoming API messages to designated Clojure functions, optionally sending replies back to the caller, and a core.async based middleware system for plumbing this all together in arbitrary ways.

 Bureaucrat is alpha-stage software; API changes are still possible.
 Pull requests are welcome!